monasser112/social-app/README.md

 - Tables are tweet,user and comment details are in the erd diagram.
 - I used Node Js and express framework.
 - Use Postman to test the required APIs
+- Use Mysql Workbench to see results when applying different APIs, I shall provide a script.sql and you can import it directly.

   1. Get User Tweets : GET request to this endpoint `localhost/users`
   2. Post a tweet: POST request to this endpoint `localhost/tweet`